dpilipovic/flansible/README.md

 button_description is the description for this action that will show up next to the button on the home page

 _id is the most important configuration parameter.
-It should be a unique alpabetical value without any spaces.
+It should be a unique alphabetical value without any spaces.

 It is passed to each operation, and according to _id value commands are triggered.